Medication Search: Sandoz Mycophenolate mofetil

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each lavender, caplet-shaped, film-coated tablet, engraved with "SZ" on one side and "327" on the other contains 500 mg of mycophenolate mofetil.
-Nonmedicinal ingredients: microcrystalline cellulose, povidone K 90, talc, croscarmellose sodium, magnesium stearate, and opadry purple.
+Each lavender, caplet-shaped, film-coated tablet, engraved with "SZ" on one side and "327" on the other contains 500 mg mycophenolate mofetil.
+Nonmedicinal ingredients: microcrystalline cellulose, povidone K 90, talc, croscarmellose sodium, magnesium stearate, and Opadry purple.

 How should I use this medication?

 Mycophenolate mofetil is usually started as soon as possible following the organ transplant.
 The dose varies according to circumstances.
 The dose for children following a kidney transplant is based on body surface area, which takes into account a person’s height and weight.

 The medication is usually given twice daily.
 The 2 doses should be spaced as close to 12 hours apart as possible and at approximately the same time each day.
 The oral medication should be taken on an empty stomach (1 hour before or 2 hours after meals).
 If you vomit or have diarrhea after taking mycophenolate mofetil, always call your doctor for further direction.
 Do not stop taking the medication without first talking with your doctor.